surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 ## Horizontal Bar Chart

 Horizontal Bar charts are used to compare data across different categories horizontally.
-You can build a bar chart by placing a dimension on the Y-axis and a measure on X-axis.
+You can build a bar chart by placing a dimension on Y-axis and a measure on X-axis.

- <b>2.</b> Choose chart type <b>HORIZONTAL BAR</b> from given drop-down list compare the data using horizontal chart.
+ <b>2.</b> Choose chart type <b>HORIZONTAL BAR</b> from drop-down list compare the data using horizontal chart.

 - <b>Stacked (Data)</b> Series of values are added on the Y-axis by displaying each consecutive values above the last.